webex/webex-js-sdk/README.md

 </html>
 ```

-It is recommended to vis our [Getting Started with Browser Usage](https://developer.webex.com/docs/sdks/browser) guide for the most up-to-date documentation on consuming the Webex JS SDK via our CDN within a browser.
+It is recommended to visit our [Getting Started with Browser Usage](https://developer.webex.com/docs/sdks/browser) guide for the most up-to-date documentation on consuming the Webex JS SDK via our CDN within a browser.

 ### Updating the Modules

-Since this mono-repository includes a collection of packages that rely on eachother to work as intended, it is best to utilize a static version of the Webex JS SDK modules consumed by your application.
-The best way to do this is by utilzing our helper package: `@webex/package-tools`.
+Since this mono-repository includes a collection of packages that rely on each other to work as intended, it is best to utilize a static version of the Webex JS SDK modules consumed by your application.
+The best way to do this is by utilizing our helper package: `@webex/package-tools`.

 ```bash
 # using NPM